 - Where do I got for help if I run into a problem?

-If your company currently uses SSO to authenticate to Flow, you need to be migrated into the Pluralsight platform.
+If your company currently uses SSO to authenticate to the cloud version of Flow, you need to be migrated into the Pluralsight platform.
 Once your migration is complete, users entering Pluralsight through SSO will automatically be authenticated to the entire Pluralsight platform, which includes access to Pluralsight Flow as well as Pluralsight Skills.

 Your current SSO configuration through Flow will continue to work until June 30, 2020.